hummingbot/hummingbot-site/docs/exchanges/osmosis.md

 ### 🧪 Create CLMM Strategy

-From inside the Hummingbot client, run `create --script-config amm_v3_lp` in order to create a custom CLMM strategy.
+From inside the Hummingbot client, run `create` and then select `amm_v3_lp` in order to create a custom CLMM strategy.

 To select Osmosis DEX, enter `osmosis_osmosis_mainnet` as the name of the LP connector.